Key Principles of Pupil Premium Funding

 - Recognising and building on children’s strengths to further boost confidence.

-to boost oracy in the EYFS we will be working on the well researched BLAST intervention in our nursery and focussed language intervention ‘Language Link’ in foundation.
+To boost oracy in the EYFS we will be working on the well researched BLAST intervention in our nursery and focussed language intervention ‘Language Link’ in foundation.
+We are also working on the development of children's vocabulary throughout the school.

 The Impact of Pupil Premium Funding